Brazil–Cape Verde relations

-Brazil – Cape Verde relations refer to the bilateral relations between the Federative Republic of Brazil and the Republic of Cape Verde.
+Brazil–Cape Verde relations are the bilateral relations between Brazil and Cape Verde.
 Both nations are members of the Community of Portuguese Language Countries, Group of 77 and the United Nations.

 History

 Both Brazil and Cape Verde were united for three hundred years as part of the Portuguese Empire.
 As part of the Portuguese Empire, Cap Verde was used as launching point during the Atlantic slave trade from continental Africa to Brazil.
 From 1815 to 1822, Cape Verde was administered by Brazil during the Transfer of the Portuguese court to Brazil.

 In July 1975, Cape Verde obtained its Independence from Portugal.
 That same year, Brazil and Cape Verde established diplomatic relations.
 In 1977, both nations signed a Basic Cooperation Agreement and in 1979, both nations signed a Friendship and Cooperation Treaty and Cultural Cooperation Agreement.
 In 1983, Brazilian President João Figueiredo paid an official visit to Cape Verde, the first for a Brazilian President.
 The visit was reciprocated in 1985 with the visit to Brazil by Cape Verdean President Aristides Pereira.
 There have been numerous high-level visits between leaders of both nations since the initial visits.

 Cape Verde is currently one of the biggest cooperation partners in projects developed primarily with funds from the Brazilian Cooperation Agency.
 The country has also taken advantage of the opportunities offered by the Undergraduate and Postgraduate Student Agreement Program and has annually sent hundreds of students to Brazil.
 Diplomats and military officers from Cape Verde have also traditionally attended training courses in Brazil.

-There are direct flights between both nations with Cabo Verde Airlines.